Catherine A. Christian, Partner

 Awards & Accolades

-Ms. Christian has received numerous awards, including the New York State Bar Association Kay Murray Award, Dickinson School of Law Hon.
+Ms. Christian has received numerous awards, including the Weinberg Center for Elder Justice Champion for Justice Award, New York State Bar Association Kay Murray Award, Dickinson School of Law Hon.
 Sylvia Rambo Award, New York County Lawyers Association President’s Medal, and American Bar Association Tort Trial & Insurance Section Liberty Award for Advancing Diversity in the Legal Profession.
 Ms. Christian was recognized by the New York Law Journal with its 2014 Lawyers Who Lead by Example Public Service Award.

 Credentials